Rohit-kkumar/Project1/README.md

 # Sales & Customer Performance Analysis (SQL)
 ## About
 This project analyzes retail sales data to explore product performance, customer behavior, and sales trends using SQL.
-Data to identify high-performing branches and products, analyze the sales patterns of various products, and understand customer behavior.
-The primary objective is to enhance and optimize sales strategies.
-The dataset utilized in this project is sourced from the Kaggle Walmart Sales Forecasting Competition.
+The dataset is based on the Walmart Sales dataset available on Kaggle.

 ## Purposes of the Project
 The main goal of this project is to gain understanding from Walmart's sales data, exploring the various factors that influence sales across different branches.